xueyanmu-old/face-verification-app/README.md

 2. if fails, find another web server deployer for this project (AWS, etc)

 ## helpful advice
--all dockerfiles should be configured correctly, so dont change them yet -folders may have redundant files, but they work currently- key is to find which
+- all dockerfiles should be configured correctly, so dont change them yet
+- folders may have redundant files, but they work currently- key is to find which exact files are causing the error (might happen in a different directory than expected)
-     exact files are causing the error (might happen in a different directory than expected) -use to_RGB for all photos, and enforce-detection=False in each Deepface model call -autocrlf error requires notepad++ installation, and then replace all \r\n with \n in repo
+- use to_RGB for all photos, and enforce-detection=False in each Deepface model call
+- autocrlf error requires notepad++ installation, and then replace all \r\n with \n in repo

-The below things are dumb as fuck but they kind of work
+The below things only kind of work- require lots of setup and debugging
 ### [part1](https://medium.com/@sdamoosavi/deploy-deepface-model-fastapi-develop-2e33374db6f2)
 ### [part2](https://medium.com/@sdamoosavi/deploy-deepface-model-fastapi-heroku-deployment-8e007e72c455)